Ethan Is & Golden Watchman

 “It can happen.
 I’ll make it be alright I will I promise.”

 You are quick in front of me.
-You move like an atom does, as an electron of light would, in an instant from behind to in front of me and you look more desperate than you have ever sounded, so shaken to your core.
+You move like an atom does, as an electron of light would, in an instant from behind to in front of me.
+Between me and my stone alley wall and you look more desperate than you have ever sounded, so shaken to your core.
 Your eyes reveal only confusion.
 Like what?
 I’d forgotten she exists?
 What else could this be about?
-I’m sorry, so sorry, but I haven’t forgotten, and neither have you
+I’m sorry, so sorry, but I haven’t forgotten.
+And neither have you

 “Home.
 She‘s…she isn’t feeling well, a cold, but she didn’t want me to miss out on dinner with our friends, so….”
 Your hands cradling my face, your thumbs stroking my eyebrows, you try to soothe me, to pacify me.
 You try to stave off what is yet to come.
 Your eyes now show fear.
 “Why?”